 It’s possible to have INGUAT (Guatemala’s institute of tourism) provide security for shuttles, private transportation, and tours.
 In this case, a Guatemalan police officer will accompany the shuttle/tour and provide additional security.
 This is not always recommended, however, as increased police presence may signal would-be criminals that the shuttle/tour contains valuable people and/or items.
 If you would like to arrange for INGUAT security, please let us know.

 If you or someone you know is a victim of a crime in Guatemala, contact the local police and your national embassy or consulate.
-The U.S. Embassy is located in Guatemala City and you can visit their website here.
+The U.S. Embassy is located in Guatemala City and you can also visit their website prior to your trip.
 You can also stay informed by checking official sources of information, like U.S. and U.K. embassy websites and INGUAT.

 While it’s true that some parts of Guatemala aren’t safe for tourists, there are many places that are perfectly fine to visit.
 These are some of the country’s most popular and interesting destinations.
 The following towns are used to hosting foreigners and work hard to ensure a safe and hospitable environment — after all, their livelihood depends on it.

 The Western Highlands host a number of traveler-friendly destinations.
-Lake Atitlán, called by Aldous Huxley “the most beautiful lake in the world”, is picturesque and surrounded by volcanoes and quaint Mayan villages.
+Lake Atitlán, called “the most beautiful lake in the world” by Aldous Huxley, is picturesque and surrounded by volcanoes and quaint Mayan villages.
 It’s a fun place to experience traditional Mayan culture, explore the outdoors, or simply enjoy beautiful views.

 The Western Highlands also are home to Chichicastenango and Quetzaltenango.
 Chichicastenango is a small and friendly town with a fascinating outdoor marketplace.
 This market is a good place to purchase high-quality handicrafts and see locals carousing the market alongside foreigners.
 On the steps of the nearby Santo Tomás Church, you can see indigenous people praying and reciting incantations.